2022-2023 rate changes

 The CPP Rate works by charging an additional price per kWh during an event.
 The events will last 1-4 hours and may be called any time of the day during the summer months (June – September), including weekends and holidays, but may only be called once per day.
 In exchange, customers will receive a discount on Summer Off-Peak and Mid-Peak prices.
 SMUD will notify customers a day in advance before a critical peak event is called, though we may call the event with shorter notice during emergency situations.

-The proposed CPP Rate will only apply to customers who voluntarily choose to opt-in to participate in a program, such as the planned smart thermostat program, or who accept the storage incentive.
+The CPP Rate will only apply to customers who voluntarily choose to opt-in to participate in a program, such as the planned smart thermostat program, or who accept the storage incentive.

 Commercial rate restructure timing